-ERic Thigpen, Vice Chair
+ERic Thigpen, Chair

 Mr. Thigpen serves as Executive Director of Academic Support for Gwinnett County Public Schools.
 He formerly served as Principal of South Gwinnett High School, and has worked for the school district since 2005 as a math teacher, assistant principal and principal.